jakeFeldman/strapi-provider-upload-azure-storage/README.md

 ];
 ```

 `serviceBaseURL` is optional, it is useful when connecting to Azure Storage API compatible services, like the official emulator [Azurite](https://github.com/Azure/Azurite/). `serviceBaseURL` would then look like `http://localhost:10000/your-storage-account-key`.
 When `serviceBaseURL` is not provided, default `https://${account}.blob.core.windows.net` will be used.

+`createContainerIfNotExist` can also be useful when working with [Azurite](https://github.com/Azure/Azurite/) as the tool provides very little by way of startup scripting.

 `cdnBaseURL` is optional, it is useful when using CDN in front of your storage account.
 Images will be returned with the CDN URL instead of the storage account URL.